hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 135: 25| etc in terms of line movement!!!
 136: ctrl-] is the same gd ie go to definition!!!
 137:last positon of cursor in insert mode (gi????)
-138: \[p same as P!!!
+138: [p same as P!!!
 139: '['] work on most recently changed text as well as yank!
-140: the /pattern -V-line nN combo is special....esp with columns of identi-text! eymap search via telescope in LVIM = ctrl s + k
+140: the /pattern -V-line nN combo is special....esp with columns of identi-text! keymap search via telescope in LVIM = ctrl s + k
-141:v selcted areas hit with _ or / search for the whole highlighted area...
+141:v selcted areas hit with * or / search for the whole highlighted area...
 142: g_lD is the cure for trailing whitespace!!!!:w
 143:  gcc triggers comment.  also gca for block and gco gcO 144:space+3 sets off terminal!!!!